How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

 This is very similar to your toddler not being able to communicate properly.

 Your toddler will be looking at everyone, wanting to do everything they are doing.
 Does your toddler have older siblings?
-It is possible that they are looking at their older siblings and the frustration is creeping in because they can’t run as fast, speak as well, jump as high.
+They may be looking at their older siblings, and the frustration is creeping in because they can’t run as fast, speak as well, jump as high.

 Reassure your toddler that they are doing well.
 Help them achieve what they want to achieve.

 There are many reasons why, but this post will help you understand how to get a toddler to stop screaming.